 7.Click Execute.
 You should see some or all of your Chromebook devices listed in JSON format at the bottom of the page.

-Some additional configuration is necessary for LANDESK to be able to access Chromebook device information.
+Some additional configuration is necessary for Ivanti to be able to access Chromebook device information.

 1.In your Google Apps account (https://admin.google.com), go to the Dashboard home and select Security.

 3.Click Advanced settings > Manage API client access.
-Here you can restrict Endpoint Manager or other external apps from potentially accessing sensitive data beyond Chromebook devices (Ivanti only requests Chromebook device information from a Google Apps account).
+Here you can restrict Endpoint Manager or other external apps from potentially accessing sensitive data.
+Ivanti only requests Chromebook device information from Google Apps accounts.

-4.In the Client Name field, enter the Client ID you saved earlier and enter the following API scope string needed to access Chromebook device inventory from Google: https://www.googleapis.com/auth/admin.directory.device.chromeos.readonly
+4.In the Client Name field, enter the unique ID you saved earlier.

-5.Provide the Admin email associated with the Google Apps account, the service account email (the email address that you noted when creating the client ID), and the Client ID file.
+4.Provide the Admin email associated with the Google Apps account, the service account email (the email address that you noted when creating the Unique ID), and the .p12 certificate file.